SarcasticGaymerNerd/DJ-Bussy/README.md

 - [Discord.py](https://discordpy.readthedocs.io/en/stable/) for the Discord API wrapper.
 - [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/) for Spotify API integration.
 - [youtube-dl](https://github.com/ytdl-org/youtube-dl) for downloading audio from YouTube.
+## Installation

+To install and invite the Discord bot to your server, click the following link: [Invite the Bot](https://discord.com/oauth2/authorize?client_id=1290878475489771582).